ernestoalejo/context-handler/README.md

  - Show stack traces of errors in stderr (compatible with App Engine).
  - Configurable middlewares.
  - Auto load App Engine context from the request.
+ - Graceful HTTP listener.
+ - Use `gin` in development to autoreload the server.

 ### Usage